 Then we will:

 Enable organisations to increase the knowledge and skills of their leadership and staff to implement improved practices and procedures that will increase student engagement, retention rates.
 This will directly contribute to the improved educational outcomes of Aboriginal and Torres Strait Islander students and closing the education gap.

 What Works is supported by a Project Reference Group including representatives from Indigenous parents and key stakeholders.
 Members include:

 • Remote Indigenous Parents Australia

 • Department for Education, Skills and Employment

-The web portal will be published in June 2022 and new resources are added regularly.
+The web portal was published in June 2022 and new resources are added regularly.

 For further information please review the What Works Project Briefing.